BikeCalc/swift-numeric-protocols/README.md

 ## Contribution

+Contributions are what makes the open source community such an amazing place to learn, inspire, and create.
+If you wish to contribute and be part of this project, please fork the repository and create a [pull request].

+1. Fork the repository
+2. Create your feature branch `git checkout -b feature/NewFeature`
+3. Commit your changes `git commit -m 'Added a new feature'`
+4. Push to your branch `git push origin feature/NewFeature`
+5. Open a pull request

 ### Reporting a bug

 If you find a bug, please create an [issue].

 ### Contacting the maintainers

 If you want to share your thoughts on how to improve this repository, you can contact the code owner.
-See the `CODE_OWNERS.md` file for more information.
+See the `CODEOWNERS.txt` file for more information.

 ### Supporting this repository